MinecraftModDevelopmentMods/StellarSky/README.md

-Stellarium
+Stellar Sky
 ==========

-Stellarium: Design Your Sky!! -  for Minecraft
+Stellar Sky: Realistic Constellations & Sun, Moon, Planets! - for Minecraft

-Stellarium is a mod which adds Realistic Sky and Modifiable Space in Minecraft.
+Stellar Sky is a Client-only mod which adds Realistic Sky in Minecraft.

+On day, fancy sun brightens the whole sky.

+On night, You can see the wonderful night sky with sparkling stars, and bright & realistic Moon!